María Elena Holly: Marriage to Buddy Holly

+According to Santiago, before she agreed to marry Holly, she insisted he resolve the issues he was having with his manager and producer, Norman Petty, who was in control of the Crickets' finances and allegedly withholding royalty payments.
+Santiago told Holly: "I don't want to sit around all the time, waiting for handouts from Norman Petty."
+Eventually, the two of them "visited Petty at the studio to end their partnership, and seek his unpaid royalties."
+Santiago "recounted that Petty told his young protege, "You know what, Buddy?
+I'm gonna say this to you.
+I'd rather see you dead than to give you the money now."
+Santiago also claimed that Petty "tried to break us up [...]
+He told Buddy not to marry me because I was a whoreish kind of woman, that I'd slept with all kinds of other men who'd come in to Peer-Southern.
+Buddy knew that wasn't true, of course.
+He got so mad, he wanted to leave Norman right there and then."
+According to Petty's recollection of the meeting, "Elena did all the talking.
+She said, 'Buddy and I have decided that Buddy can do better — that you're not fit for Buddy's manager.'
+And I said, 'What's this — is it something I've done?'
+She said, 'It's what you haven't done — you haven't done near enough for him.'"

-In the early morning hours of February 3, 1959, Buddy Holly was on tour when he and fellow musicians Ritchie Valens and The Big Bopper died in an airplane crash along with pilot Roger Peterson near Clear Lake, Iowa.
-At the time, Holly and Santiago had been married for only six months, and she learned of his death from the reports on television.
+In the early morning hours of February 3, 1959, Buddy Holly was on tour when he and fellow musicians Ritchie Valens and The Big Bopper died in an airplane crash along with pilot Roger Peterson outside Clear Lake, Iowa.
+At the time, Holly and Santiago had been married for only five months, and she learned of his death from the reports on television.
 As a result of psychological trauma from the incident, Santiago miscarried with her husband's child on February 4.
 Her husband was interred in Lubbock.

 Santiago-Holly did not attend the funeral and has never visited the grave site.
-In a February 7, 1959, interview with the Lubbock Avalanche-Journal, she said, "In a way, I blame myself.
+In an interview with the Lubbock Avalanche-Journal, she later said, "In a way, I blame myself.
 I was not feeling well when he left.
 I was two weeks pregnant, and I wanted Buddy to stay with me, but he had scheduled that tour.
 It was the only time I wasn't with him.
 And I blame myself because I know that, if only I had gone along, Buddy never would have gotten into that airplane."

 Following the miscarriage suffered by Santiago-Holly and the circumstances in which she was informed of his death, a policy was later adopted by authorities not to disclose victims' names until after their families have been informed.